xianc/Warble/README.md

 >-user.js: Added warbles, followers, following, and several other methods

 ###In node_modules
->-added connect-flash, and formidabble (has not been used)
+>-added connect-flash (and formidabble but it has not been implemented

+###In Public
+>-javascripts folder: contains the file for the dynamic updating of warbles
+>-TwitterImplementation.pdf: the Requirements doc for Warble.
+It is linked on every page in the footer.